Dmitry Bogachev: Career

 2003 — founded and headed the production company "Russian Musical", which produced musical "12 chairs".
 The stage version ran in Moscow for a year; a touring version performed in St. Petersburg.

-November 2004 — Founded Stage Entertainment Russia — subsidiary of the largest theater company Stage Entertainment.
+November 2004 — Founded Stage Entertainment Russia — subsidiary of the largest theatre company Stage Entertainment.
 Since then under the leadership of Dmitry Bogachev as Managing Director and producer, Stage Entertainment Russia has produced many successful musicals and ice-skating musicals, which have been visited by over 10 million people.
 Since 2005, Stage Entertainment Russia has been producing world-famous musical productions at MDM Theatre.